 We tested both the 2.0-liter turbo and the 3.3-liter V6 engines and found both to be capable.
 However, we preferred the punch and the smoothness of the turbo model.
 Six shift points do not seem to be quite enough for the six-cylinder engine, causing acceleration to feel a bit choppy.
 At times, the V6 seemed to struggle to select the appropriate gear, temporarily abandoning the motor in no man’s land.

-The 3.3-liter V6 garners 18 mpg in city driving compared to 26 on the open road.
+The 3.3-liter V6 delivers 290 HP and garners 18 mpg in city driving compared to 26 on the open road.

 The 2016 Kia Sorento handles exceptionally well for an SUV priced so affordably.
 Steering is direct, lacking that “floating” feel where the driver becomes uncertain of how the vehicle is responding to his guidance.
 Cornering is impressively tight; the Sorento faces turns confidently, braking steadily ahead of tight twists and full stops.